-This Texas bill was introduced during the 2022-2023 legislative session but did not pass.
-It would have required court clerks to send the list of people disqualified from jury duty because of their citizenship status to county election officials as well as to the Secretary of State and for any registered voters on the list to have their registration canceled immediately without any notice or time to respond.
+This Texas bill was introduced during the 2022-2023 legislative session but has not been passed.
+It would have required court clerks to send the Secretary of State and county election officials lists of people disqualified from jury duty because of their citizenship status; any registered voters appearing on a list would have their registration canceled immediately without any notice or time to respond.